 Although everybody is different, we all want the same goal.
-That goal is to be happy.
+That goal is to be happy and eat healthy.
 We want to avoid suffering as much as possible.
 Whether we believe in God or not, everyone wants to live a stress – free life.
 The Hindus believe that this God is also the “Universal Consciousness” that can be found in every person.
 Yoga’s aim is to connect everyone to the Universal Consciousness in order to receive real bliss.
-There are 4 Paths of Yoga that are focused in achieving this goal.
+There are 4 Paths of Yoga that are focused on achieving this goal.

-Bhakti Yoga is the love for all creatures of earth.
-One must have unceasing devotion to the creator and should view its creation as its equal.
-A person practicing this sees all the good and loveable qualities of all humans, animals and other living creatures.
+Bhakti Yoga is the love for all creatures of the earth.
+One must have an unceasing devotion to the creator and should view its creation as its equal.
+A person practicing this sees all the good and lovable qualities of all humans, animals and other living creatures.
 By loving each and every one of them, a person shows his devotion and gratefulness to the creator.

 Gyana or Jnana Yoga is a path that aims at spiritual liberation.
 It is a path that differentiates reality and unreality.
 This will be realized if one knows himself very well.
 It is a philosophical path that is often identified as a path to wisdom.